Raise your hand if you’ve ever felt like:

 Or, as I like to call it, 'the meat''.

 The point of this part is to dive into the content of your slide.

-Three reasons I strrrrrongly advice you to use visuals on your slides:
+Here are thre reasons I strrrrrongly advise you to use visuals on your slides:

 On top of it, using visuals on your slides will force you to save space.... and delete the content that's not crucial on the rest of your slide.

 Visuals can be graphics, tables, or breath-taking pictures.

 Their target is to emphasize on your slide's message, and help you audience to connect the dots.

 Click here to grab my go-to list of breathtaking, free-to-use photography resources.